Role of the Lieutenant-Governor

-The Lieutenant-Governor is appointed by the Governor on the advice of the Premier.
 The Lieutenant-Governor acts as the Governor’s deputy, usually when the Governor is out of the State.
-In those circumstances the Lieutenant-Governor deputises for the Governor in relation to limited functions.
+In those circumstances, the Lieutenant-Governor deputises for the Governor in relation to limited functions.

 BA (Pol Stud), GDip Pub Admin, HonLLD (Monash), FAICD

 Ken Lay was sworn in as Lieutenant-Governor of Victoria on 9 November 2017.